-Our company specializes in making your yacht charter destination a forever memory.
-We offer half day private excursions, full day excursions, 24 hour island adventures, and private multi-day sailing charters catered to your desires to various destinations.
-There is so much to see and do on a sailing charter.
+Our company specializes in making your private yacht charter a forever memory.
+We offer half day private excursions, full day excursions, 24 hour excursions, and private multi-day yacht charters catered to your desires to various destinations.
+There is so much to see and do on a yacht charter.
 Our most popular charter is to the Dry Tortugas, however there are so many places to go in Key West; the possibilities are endless.
-The barrier reefs of Key West have been compared to the quality of that of the Australian Great Barrier Reefs.
+The barrier reefs of Key West have been compared to the quality of that of the Bahamas.
 You will find crystal clear water and breathtaking coral reefs.
-Kick back, relax, unwind, and enjoy the beauty on your next yacht charter.
+Kick back, relax, unwind, and enjoy the beauty on your next private yacht charter.

 A round trip private yacht charter from Key West to The Dry Tortugas National Park and Ft Jefferson is an unforgettable vacation experience.
 Blue Ocean Yacht Charters in Key West will set you off in a sail boat or power boat tailored to your expectations.